edgelesssys/marblerun.sh/content/docs/workflows/define-manifest.md

 * `Env`: Environment variables
 * `Argv`: Command line arguments

 These `Parameters` are passed from the Coordinator to secure enclaves (i.e., Marbles) after successful initial remote attestation.
-In the remote attestation step, the Coordinator ensures that enclaves run the software defined in the `Packages` section.
+In the remote attestation step, the Coordinator ensures that enclaves run the software-defined in the `Packages` section.
 It is important to note that `Parameters` are only accessible from within the corresponding secure enclave. `Parameters` may contain arbitrary static data.
 However, they can also be used to securely communicate different types of dynamically generated cryptographic keys and certificates to Marbles.
 For this, we use [Go Templates](https://golang.org/pkg/text/template/) with the following syntax.

 `{{ <encoding> <name of key or certificate> }}`